Our Greater Depth Leaflet

 We are fortunate at Granard to have a spacious and well-resourced garden, which is used for activities such as gardening and exploring the natural world as well as providing opportunities for physical development.

-The Reception year builds upon and extends the children’s experience in the Nursery, gradually moving towards a more structured programme and incorporating daily Literacy and Numeracy lessons.
+The Reception year builds upon and extends the children’s experience in the Nursery, gradually moving towards a more structured programme and incorporating daily English and Maths lessons.

 Key Stage 1

 Children between the ages of 5 - 7 years are in Key Stage 1 (Years 1 and 2).
-Children begin The National Curriculum in Year 1 which is taught through the International Primary Curriculum.
+Children begin The National Curriculum in Year 1.
 The school uses Read Write Inc. to support the teaching of phonics and a range of different reading schemes to provide a broad variety of different reading books.
-At the end of Year 1 children undertake a phonics screening test and at the end of Year 2 they are assessed against National Curriculum levels in Reading Writing and Maths.
+At the end of Year 1 children undertake a phonics screening test and at the end of Year 2 they are assessed against National Curriculum levels in Reading, Writing and Maths.
 The results of these are reported to parents.